 What is Client-Side Security?

-Client-side processing, in general, is an application design principal that moves app functionality into the client, or user’s computer.
+Client-side processing, in general, is an application design principle that moves app functionality into the client, or user’s computer.
 In a client-server relationship of this type, the client conducts some level of application processing on the user’s computer before sending information to the server for further processing.
 Client-side processing has many benefits, including relieving processing stress on the server and creating a customized user experience.

 When security is placed client-side, a problem arises.
 The security controls are now in the hands of the user.
 Most users are not malicious nor technically capable of exploiting this control, but a skilled malicious user can easily bypass controls that are placed in their hands.

-Multiple vulnerabilities existed in this web app, but two serve as good examples of bypassed Client-side security: CAPTCHA with client-side invocation and file upload functionality with client-side file restrictions.
+Multiple vulnerabilities existed in this web app, but two serve as good examples of bypassed Client-side security: CAPTCHA with a client-side invocation and file upload functionality with client-side file restrictions.